pymc-devs/pymc-experimental/docs/index.rst

 Contributing
 ============
 We welcome contributions from interested individuals or groups!
-For information about contributing to PyMC experimental check out our instructions, policies, and guidelines `here <https://github.com/pymc-devs/pymc-extras/blob/main/CONTRIBUTING.md>`_.
+For information about contributing to PyMC Extras check out our instructions, policies, and guidelines `here <https://github.com/pymc-devs/pymc-extras/blob/main/CONTRIBUTING.md>`_.

 Contributors
 ============